-Three new exhibitions curated by Yale students in English, environmental science, and architecture show the range and diversity of student research using primary sources and other resources from Yale University Library.
+Three new online exhibitions curated by Yale students in English, environmental science, and architecture feature a wide range of primary sources and other resources from Yale University Library.

 Curated by Emma Brodey ’21, this exhibit brings together more than twenty versions of Pride and Prejudice, based in the Yale collections.
 It opens with early editions that might be thought of as “original,” and goes on to include everything from magazines to murder mysteries.
 Every one of these books tells more or less the same story, but they encompass a plethora of formats, editions, and re-imaginings.
 Even when they contain exactly the same words, the many small choices by publishers combine to create a completely different reading experience.
 Watch a video interview with Emma Brodey to learn more about her course paper that inspired this exhibit, her curation process, and the versions of Pride and Prejudice that she included from the Yale collections.
 View the Publication and Prejudice exhibit.

 "Jappalachia": Connections Between the Appalachian Trail and Japan’s Shinetsu Trail